 - Efficiently processing payroll information, etc.

-Definition of Accounting – Accounting, on the other hand, is the process which includes recording, classifying, summarizing and interpreting the financial information of an economic unit.
+Definition of Accounting – Accounting, on the other hand, is the process that includes recording, classifying, summarizing, and interpreting the financial information of an economic unit.
 The economic unit is considered as a separate legal entity.
 Accounting information is widely used by various types of parties for several different reasons.
 Few activities under accounting are;